Section 80C tax-saving options 2026-27: the complete guide for salaried Indians

 This article is for educational purposes only and should not be construed as financial advice.
 Please consult with a certified financial advisor before making any investment decisions.
 Read our complete Financial Disclaimer.

-Every year, the same thing happens.
-People ignore tax planning for 11 months, then scramble in March to dump ₹1.5 lakh into "whatever" just to avoid paying tax.
-I've seen smart people make terrible financial decisions purely because "it saves tax."
+Every year, people ignore tax planning for 11 months, then scramble in March to dump ₹1.5 lakh into "whatever" just to avoid paying tax.
+Smart people make poor decisions purely because "it saves tax."

 1. Employees' Provident Fund (EPF)

-What is it: Mandatory retirement savings for salaried employees.
+What it is: Mandatory retirement savings for salaried employees, managed by EPFO.

 • Employer contribution: 12% (3.67% to EPF, rest to EPS)

-• Lock-in: Till retirement (with partial withdrawal allowed)
+• Lock-in: Till retirement (partial withdrawal allowed under specific conditions)

 2. Public Provident Fund (PPF)

-• Lock-in: 15 years (partial withdrawal after 7 years)
+• Lock-in: 15 years (partial withdrawal allowed after year 7)

 3. Equity Linked Savings Scheme (ELSS)

-What is it: Tax-saving mutual fund investing in equity markets.
+What it is: Tax-saving mutual fund investing in equity markets, regulated by SEBI.

 4. National Pension System (NPS)